-Pupils will explore the differing stories of creation, the story of Adam and Eve and the importance of 'the fall' for Christians.
-Pupils will also learn about the Christian belief that God always offers forgiveness, as well as discover what stories in the Bible say about human beings.
-In addition, pupils will look at why Christians say sorry to God.
-Furthermore, pupils will also explore and learn about the Christian Harvest festival.
+This theme is incredibly interesting and quite remarkable.
+The pupils will explore the differing stories of creation, the story of and actions of Adam and Eve, discuss the importance of 'the fall' for Christians, discuss the Christian belief that God always offers forgiveness, a look at what stories in the bible say about human beings, as well as looking at why Christians say sorry to God.

-- Research and analysis of biblical and scientific sources. - Knowledge and understanding of Genesis I and the story of Adam and Eve. - Interpretation of biblical scripture. - Acquisition of biblical literacy and vocabulary. - Understanding of the impact of Adam and Eve's actions. - Theories around the purpose of forgiveness.
+- Research and analysis of biblical and scientific sources. - Knowledge and understanding of Genesis 1 and the story of Adam and Eve. - Interpretation of biblical scripture. - Acquisition of biblical literacy and vocabulary. - Understanding of the impact of Adam and Eve's actions. - Theories around the purpose of forgiveness.

-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

 - What is the meaning of the Adam and Eve story?

-- What was the sequence of events in the Creation story?
+- What was the sequence of creation?

-- Why did Adam and Eve disobey God?
+- Why did Adam and Eve not obey God?

-- Why do we need to say sorry?

-- Do people deserve to be forgiven?